robusta-dev/robusta/docs/configuration/alertmanager-integration/_additional_settings.rst

 Alerts silencing
 =====================

-Robusta enables the silencing of alerts directly from notification channels (sinks) Robusta attempts to find an AlertManager instance running in your cluster automatically and uses it to create silences.
+Robusta provides the functionality to silence alerts directly from various notification channels(sinks).
+It proactively seeks out an AlertManager instance and utilizes it to establish silences.

-If Robusta can't locate the AlertManager, a pull integration must be configured.
+In the event that Robusta is unable to identify the AlertManager, a pull integration becomes necessary.
+Please refer to the 'Configuring a Pull Integration' section of this document to configure it.

 ..
 Grafana AlertManager
 .. =====================